Richard Holder

-Richard Holder is a visual artist and commercial photographer in Belize, Central America.
+Richard Holder (born March 17, 1974) is a Belizean visual artist and commercial photographer.

 About Richard Holder

-Richard Holder was born on March 17, 1974, in Belize City, Belize.
-He is the grandson of award-winning local Kriol calypsonian Cleveland Berry and the son of Dr. Marla Berry-Holder, Ph.D., who was an active philanthropist and pioneer leader in Belize’s citrus industry.
+Richard Holder is the grandson of award-winning local Kriol calypsonian Cleveland Berry and the son of Dr. Marla Berry-Holder, Ph.D., who was an active philanthropist and pioneer leader in Belize's citrus industry.
 Holder spent his early childhood in Trinidad and Tobago while his mother studied at the University of West Indies.
 He later grew up in the idyllic agricultural communities of Central Farm and Esperanza in the Cayo District of Western Belize.

 At the age of seventeen, Holder undertook intensive study in the United States before returning to his homeland in 1999.
 During his early photography rendezvous, Holder soon realized that the camera was a way to create art faster than with a pen or a paintbrush, and an exciting means to explore light and color.
 Holder learned his craft at the University of North Texas (UNT) on the outskirts of Dallas.
 He graduated in 1997 with a BA in Photography and minor in English and Illustration.
 With a unique foundation as a fine art painter and a cartoonist that budded as a child, Holder immediately created a name for himself among his photography counterparts in Belize "alternately shocking and entertaining" his audience.